jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-Without having to worry about pitching or playing the field this year, Shohei Ohtani has been the real deal at the plate.
-He is leading all qualified designated hitters in every single one of our selected statistics including Stolen Bases!
-He ranks 5th in WAR in the league this year solely from hitting.
-He has even taken on the role of batting leadoff recently for the Dodgers with Mookie Betts being placed on the IL.
-He has even excelled in that spot.
-He sits at 27 home runs so far this season and is pushing to break 60 home runs after a somewhat slow start.
-He is going to be pursuing another MVP in the 2nd half of the season.
+Shohei Ohtani has been a force at the plate this year, unburdened by pitching or fielding duties.
+Leading all qualified designated hitters, he tops our selected statistics, including stolen bases—a testament to his all-around offensive prowess.
+He ranks 5th in WAR league-wide, driven solely by his hitting performance.
+Recently taking on the leadoff role for the Dodgers in Mookie Betts' absence, Ohtani has excelled in that spot as well.
+With 27 home runs already this season, he aims to surpass 60 after overcoming a slow start.
+His impressive campaign positions him as a strong contender for another MVP title in the second half of the season.

 # Source